GNOME/gobject-introspection/docs/website/annotations/giannotations.rst

 An example which demonstrates an (optional) parameter: an (out) parameter where the caller can pass NULL if they don’t want to receive the (out) value.
+Note that if the GError is returned set, the value of contents and length might be unspecified and should therefore not be used or freed.

 ::